jameshoey/null2025/_pages/awards.md

 date: 2016-02-24T03:02:20+00:00
 ---

 Based on a vote of attendees, two awards will be decided.
-Details.
+This includes the "evil genius" award and the "most engaging presenter" award.